rainycanvas/watercolor/_posts/2026-03-13-understand-paint.md

 ---
 layout: post
-title: Watercolor Paint - Read the Label like a Pro
+title: Watercolor Paint 101 - Labels Explained
 author: RainyCanvas
 tags:
 - paint
 - watercolor
+- beginner
 ---

 Watercolor paint is honestly so beautiful and mesmerizing, but the amount of choices out there can be super overwhelming.
 Personally, I love spending time wandering through art stores or browsing watercolor swatches and pigment info online for hours - it’s a hobby in itself.
 Before making the decision to purchase anything, there is always an essential step: reading the labels.
 If you are standing in a physical art store, you can just pick up the tubes/pans and read the fine print directly.
 If you're shopping online, most brand websites, pigment database sites or online stores provide the exact same information.
 It’s like doing a quick "background check" before you commit to a new color.